 The cost of this pair (and it must be purchased as a pair) is $1850 - yes, rather expensive, and basically the cost of another winnower.
 But, if you find you are replacing your Champion cutter blade weekly, and the housing monthly, you will recover your costs within a year and find that the cracking and winnowing rate increases 60-100% (depending on your beans).

 By placing this order, you are acknowledging and accepting the following:

 This order is NCNR (non-cancel-able, non-refundable).

 Due to limitations in the UPS interface calculator, you may see a lower than actual shipping price.
-It should be around $200.
+It should be around $300 for the USA or $800-1000 internationally depending upon your location.
 You will be charged actual shipping costs if more or less than that shown upon checkout.